John McEwen: Honours

-McEwen was awarded the Companion of Honour (CH) in 1969.
+McEwen was appointed a Member of the Order of the Companions of Honour (CH) in 1969.
 He was knighted in 1971 after his retirement from politics, becoming a Knight Grand Cross of the Order of St Michael and St George (GCMG).
 The Japanese government conferred on him the Grand Cordon, Order of the Rising Sun in 1973.

 Personal life and death

 On 21 September 1921, he married Anne Mills McLeod, known as Annie; they had no children.
 In 1966, she was made a Dame Commander of the Order of the British Empire (DBE).
 After a long illness Dame Anne McEwen died on 10 February 1967.

-At the time of becoming Prime Minister in December of that year, McEwen was a widower, being the first Australian Prime Minister unmarried during his term of office.
-(The next such case was Julia Gillard, Prime Minister 2010–13, who had a domestic partner although unwed.)
+At the time of becoming prime minister in December of that year, McEwen was a widower, being the first Australian prime minister unmarried during his term of office.
+(The next such case was Julia Gillard, prime minister 2010–13, who had a domestic partner although unwed.)

 On 26 July 1968, McEwen married Mary Eileen Byrne, his personal secretary for 15 years, at Wesley Church, Melbourne; he was aged 68, she was 46.
 In retirement he distanced himself from politics, undertook some consulting work, and travelled to Japan and South Africa.
 He had no children by any of his marriages.

-McEwen suffered from severe dermatitis for most of his adult life.
+McEwen had severe dermatitis for most of his adult life.
 He recounted that "for literally months at a time, I would be walking about Parliament House with my feet bleeding and damaged."
 The pain became unbearable in later years, and he began refusing food in order to hasten his death; he died of self-imposed starvation on 20 November 1980, aged 80.
 McEwen was cremated, and his estate was sworn for probate at $2,180,479.
-He was also receiving a small pension from the Department of Social Security at the time of his death.